rasmuspausgaard/germlineNGS/README.md

 The above information can usually be extracted directly from the sample overview excel file

-If the inputdata (FastQ or CRAM) have been transferred to the data archive (which it is by default), the script will automatically find the relevant inputdata  and create symlinks for them in the output (results) directory, if --samplesheet /path/to/samplesheet/ is used.
+If the inputdata (FastQ or CRAM) have been transferred to the data archive (which it is by default), the script will automatically find the relevant inputdata and create symlinks for them in the output folder, if --samplesheet /path/to/samplesheet/ is used.

 The user can point to a specific folder containing raw data (FastQ) using the --fastq option or alignment data (CRAM) using the --cram option
 This is only needed if input data (FastQ or CRAM) exists outside the data archive (e.g. if data are in personal folders), or if the script is run without samplesheet.

-## Default settings:
+### Default settings:

-By default, the pipeline uses the hg38 assembly and consists of the following sub workflows:
+By default, the pipeline includes the following modules:

 1. Preprocessing if FastQ is used as input (fastq --> CRAM or BAM).
 2. Variantcalling (GATK Haplotypecaller + jointGenotyping)